Office Hours:By appointment

-I teach classes on international security, US foreign policy, and International Relations theory, and I'm available to advise students (both graduate and undergraduate) on these topics and more.
+I teach classes on international security, US foreign policy, International Relations theory, and qualitative research methods.
+I'm available to advise students (both graduate and undergraduate) on these topics and more.
 Most of my research focuses on US foreign relations in the Indo-Pacific region, especially US-China relations and the politics of overseas military bases.

 I like to hear from all students - past, current, and prospective.
 Don't hesitate to email.

 Peter Harris and Meriel Hahn, “The Japan-US Alliance: Its Future in the Indo-Pacific Era.”
 In: Srabani Roy Choudhury, ed., Japan and Its Partners in the Indo-Pacific: Engagements and Alignment (New Delhi: Routledge, 2023), forthcoming.

 Peter Harris, “The Chagos Dispute: Where Right Makes Might.”
 Third World Quarterly, forthcoming.